BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Handling Empty Responses.md

 }
 ```

-How would we go about validating that the `returnCode` matches the HTTP status code before we return a "success"?
+How would we go about validating that the `returnCode` indicates a successful response before we return a "success"?

 ```swift
 enum MyError: DecodingFailureRepresentable {